Scroll

 Post-Op Exam

-• *Patients implanted with the Light Adjustable Lens will follow a postoperative schedule tailored to the patient
+• *Patients implanted with the Light Adjustable Lens will follow a postoperative schedule tailored to the patient.
+Light Adjustable Lens post op schedule can be found here.

-At the one-week post-op exam, we like to see the uncorrected and best-corrected vision with manifest refraction, slit lamp exam, and IOP.
-We also remind patients at this visit that refractive cataract surgery is a process and may require additional steps (eg, laser refractive enhancement) to maximize their visual outcome.
+The one-week post-operative exam includes measuring the uncorrected and best-corrected vision with manifest refraction, slit lamp exam, and intraocular pressure (IOP).
+Throughout the post-operative visits, patients are reminded that refractive cataract surgery is a process and may require additional steps (eg, laser refractive enhancement) to maximize their visual outcome.

 Post-op Medications